yoching/swift-dependency-analyzer/README.md

   ]
   ```
   - Another representation of class dependencies
-  - This could be used for visualization, such as network diagram
+  - This could be used for visualization, such as a network diagram

 - Count class/struct/enum
 - Count file length